logo

 Abstract

-DNA-templated synthesis uses the programmability of DNA-DNA interactions to accelerate chemical reactions under dilute conditions upon sequence-specific hybridization.
-This study reports the rational design of DNA-templated synthesis controlled by specific IgG antibodies.
-The approach uses the co-localization of reactants induced by the bivalent binding of a specific IgG antibody to two antigen-conjugated DNA templating strands, triggering a chemical reaction that would otherwise be slow.
-This versatile, orthogonal strategy is adaptable to different IgG antibodies and can synthesize clinically-relevant molecules in the presence of specific IgG biomarker antibodies.
+DNA-templated synthesis takes advantage of the programmability of DNA-DNA interactions to accelerate chemical reactions under diluted conditions upon sequence-specific hybridization.
+While this strategy has proven advantageous for a variety of applications, including sensing and drug discovery, it has been so far limited to the use of nucleic acids as templating elements.
+Here, we report the rational design of DNA templated synthesis controlled by specific IgG antibodies.
+Our approach is based on the co-localization of reactants induced by the bivalent binding of a specific IgG antibody to two antigen-conjugated DNA templating strands that triggers a chemical reaction that would be otherwise too slow under diluted conditions.
+This strategy is versatile, orthogonal and adaptable to different IgG antibodies and can be employed to achieve the targeted synthesis of clinically-relevant molecules in the presence of specific IgG biomarker antibodies.

 Publisher